The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BO.10.029

-• The door's remarkable design features a multitude of mythical aso' protectors, skillfully hybridized with various animals.
-Sinuous forms and symmetrical patterns dominate the composition, creating an intricate and captivating visual display.
+The door's notable design features a multitude of mythical aso' protectors, skillfully hybridized with various animals.
+Sinuous forms and symmetrical patterns dominate the composition, creating an intricate and notable visual display.

 It is important to note that the door is in a used condition and may require revision or restoration to preserve its intricate craftsmanship and cultural significance.